turbot/steampipe-plugin-github/docs/tables/github_search_code.md

 # Table: github_search_code

 The `github_search_code` table helps to search for the specific item you want to find inside of a file.
 You can search globally across all of GitHub, or scope your search to a particular repository or organization.

  **You must always include at least one search term when searching source code** in the where or join clause using the `query` column.
 The `query` contains one or more search keywords and qualifiers.
 Qualifiers allow you to limit your search to specific areas of GitHub.
+See [Searching code](https://docs.github.com/search-github/searching-on-github/searching-code) for details on the GitHub query syntax.

 ## Examples